 What is an Age of Injury Report?

-An age of injury report from a Radiologist will review the MRI report and the actual MRI images and relate reported findings to a specific time frame and draw a conclusion whether the findings described are related or unrelated with the injury.
+An age of injury report consists of a diagnostic radiologist reviewing an MRI report and images, and relating the reported findings to a specific time frame.
+The radiologist then draws a conclusion as to whether or not the findings described are related or unrelated to the injury itself.

-What percentage will be in the indeterminate category?
+What percentage of claims will be in the indeterminate category?